Philosophy and Ethics (PHIL, RELS)

 PHIL 253.
 Environmental Ethics.
 3 Credits.

 The course centers on the way that ethics helps us to understand environmental issues.
 We examine a broad cross-section of environmental issues from a variety of traditional and contemporary ethical frameworks.
 Issues include sustainability, animal rights, energy consumption, habitat loss, biodiversity, land conservation, and pollution.
 Class members will explore such issues through case studies in a context of relevant ethical history and theory.
 Offered Fall every 3 years.
-F, odd years.
+F.

 PHIL 254.
 Unmanned Aircraft Systems Ethics.
 3 Credits.

 Unmanned Aircraft Systems include fields of study that pose significant public responsibilities.
 This course will review ethical history and ethical theory in the context of a UAS professional's life.
 The major focus of the course is on ethical dilemmas, case studies, and codes relevant to contemporary UAS and scientific practices.
-S, odd years.
+S, even years.

 PHIL 285.
 Global Philosophy.
 3 Credits.